PayBy/botim-money-docs/docs/3_Payment/OrderCreation/_payandsign.md

 - **protocolSceneCode** <span style={{color:" #7d8793"}}>String</span> <span style={{color:"#f19938"}}>Required</span>

-  The auto-debit service ID between PayBy and the merchant, and some data reading rules are configured in the ID.
-Please ask PayBy operations staff for your service number.
+  The auto-debit service ID between Botim Money Business and the merchant, and some data reading rules are configured in the ID.
+Please ask Botim Money Business operations staff for your service number.

   Constant value: 120